pseudomuto/housekeeper/README.md

 - **Renaming dictionaries**: When a dictionary has identical properties but different name/database
 - **Complex dictionary features**: Supports all ClickHouse dictionary attributes, sources, layouts, and lifetimes

+### View Operations
+- **Creating views**: When a view exists in target schema but not in current state
+- **Dropping views**: When a view exists in current state but not in target schema
+- **Altering views**:
+  - **Regular views**: Uses CREATE OR REPLACE for modifications
+  - **Materialized views**: Uses ALTER TABLE MODIFY QUERY for query changes (ClickHouse limitation)
+- **Renaming views**: Uses RENAME TABLE for both regular and materialized views when properties match but names differ
+- **Complex view features**: Supports ENGINE clauses, POPULATE option, TO table for materialized views

 ### Unsupported Operations

 The following operations will return an error: